 And so I do feel like there’s an intentionality around sticking with what works, and this real doubling down on that since, since they’ve broken up that I’ve perceived online.
 There was a definite point where he doubled down.
 On what works for him.
 And I think that was a conscious choice.

 And it’s clear that when Franklin was challenged to a situation where he had started to realize, he was beginning to realize that he had work to do on himself.
-By this, you know, from, from his interactions with Eve.
+By this, you know, from, from his interactions with Lily.
 And clearly, clearly was a point where he said, “Nope, fuck that, I’m going to go with what works for me,” and just retreated back into this bubble.

 But what’s really funny is that he still makes it appear like he isn’t in it.
 And he still writes, it says the right thing to make it seem like he’s all woke and, you know, your activist friend, but he’s not.
 You know, he’s off making fucking dildos out of 3D printers and shit, and it’s like, really?
 And how are you making the world a better place?
 Right.
 Yeah.

 It’s also what he’s been doing forever.
 He’s never done more than that, really.
 Like just, just in general, he would—he always had the next project, and it always involved another partner working with him on it.
 ‘Cause I remember him in Vera had this idea of this tentacle Tarot—erotic tentacle Tarot deck.
 But you realize that he has to sort of take other people’s creative ideas and then go with that.
-And I think we all know that More Than Two would never have happened were it not for Eve.
+And I think we all know that More Than Two would never have happened were it not for Lily.
 You know he would just be still farting along on a blog, and that’s it.
-And um, and even now, you know, it just makes me think that any of the successful writing endeavours he’s had have been on the back of Eve—how he’s going to go forward?
+And um, and even now, you know, it just makes me think that any of the successful writing endeavours he’s had have been on the back of Lily—how he’s going to go forward?
 Who knows.

 I don’t know if you’re familiar with Be Scofield and her writings that she’s been doing lately, where she’s outing lots of Tantric leaders and things like that for being abusive?